-Road improvements and traffic management measures must be undertaken to reduce the impact of increased traffic on the A133 and surrounding roads.
+The Town Council will work with appropriate partners to seek road improvements and traffic management measures with a view to reducing the impact of increased traffic on the A133 and surrounding road network.

 - 14.3 Traffic flows degrade historic buildings, our environment and our lives.
 In deciding on the location of new housing or commercial developments, the impact of increased traffic flow in the Conservation Area should be kept to a minimum. - 14.4 In choosing sites for future development, an important objective is to avoid increasing traffic levels on key roads in the Wivenhoe settlement area at peak hour times.
 The sites proposed for housing development are all on the edge of the current built-up area towards the north of the town, which should encourage traffic towards the main feeder routes such as the A133, B1027 and B1028 and away from the main part of the town.
 In line with Borough policies, developments which are likely to generate 30 two-way peak hour vehicle trips or more will require a Transport Assessment, and applications that result in lower but still significant transport considerations will require a Transport Statement at the planning application stage.
 The cumulative impact of any development(s) on existing traffic flows must be considered. - 14.5 Wivenhoe residents are very concerned with the level of traffic at peak times particularly on the main routes through the Wivenhoe Parish area.
 The responsibility for issues with traffic management lies with ECC Highways, and for parking of cars on the highway with North Essex Parking Partnership (NEPP) which includes councillors and highways officers from ECC.